b-src/lazy-nix-helper.nvim/README.md

 # Lazy-Nix-Helper

 A neovim plugin allowing a single neovim configuration with the Lazy plugin manager to be used on NixOS and other platforms.
-This plugin provides:
+This plugin makes the following arrangement possible:

  - On NixOS:
-   + plugins(/LSP servers/DAPs/linters/formatters?) installed via Nix
+   + plugins (and LSP servers/DAP servers/linters/formatters) installed via Nix
    + configuration of plugins via Lazy
    + lazy loading of plugins via Lazy
  - On other platforms:
    + the same neovim configuration files you use on NixOS
+   + plugins installed via Lazy installed via Lazy as normal
-   + plugins(/LSP servers/DAPs/linters/formatters?) installed via Lazy(/Mason?) as normal
+   + LSP servers/DAP servers/linters/formatters installed via Mason as normal
    + configuration via Lazy as normal
    + lazy loading of plugins via Lazy as normal